drshahizan/software-engineering/exercise/uml/submission/sec01/zw-weng/cd1.md

 **Section: 01**

 ## Answer
+1. Animal is a type of Vertebrate.
+This is an inheritance relationship.
+2. Snake is a type of Animal, and it is also a type of Vertebrate.
+This is a multiple-level inheritance relationship.
+3. Aggregation.
+4. No. It is because the multiplicity specifies that mongooses can only be 1.
+5. Some of the attributes are not specified with its data type.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/learn-php/issues) for any improvements, suggestions or errors in the content.